Invisalign vs. Braces: Which is Best for You?

 For decades, we have relied upon conventional braces to move teeth for us.
-In the last few decades there have been huge advancements in clear aligners.
-As a result, when people need to straighten their teeth they should compare Invisalign vs. braces to determine what is the best method for them.
+But in the last few decades, there have been huge advancements in clear aligners.
+As a result, when people need to straighten their teeth, they should compare Invisalign to braces to determine which is the best method for them.

-With all of Dr. Hedrick’s experience, she’s in a great position to advice people on the differences between clear aligners and traditional braces.
-Not only has she been practicing dentistry for over 20 years, but her beginning was as a dental assistant in orthodontics.
-Since then she has helped over 200 people straighten their teeth with Invisalign.
-We’re often asked about Invisalign vs. Braces and how to select which option is best and we would love to share this information with you.
+With all of Dr. Hedrick’s experience, she’s in a great position to advise people on the differences between clear aligners and traditional braces.
+Not only has she been practicing dentistry for over 20 years, but she also began her career as a dental assistant in orthodontics.
+She has since helped over 200 people straighten their teeth with Invisalign.
+We’re often asked how to select the best option, and we would love to share this information with you.

-Flossing has to be done by threading under the braces, one tooth at a time, which is a major issue.
-Brushing alone takes a lot of manual dexterity in order to properly do it.
-Another drawback to conventional braces resides in the fact that a patient’s lips and gum tissue take a beating as they get used to the metal or porcelain of the braces.
+Flossing must be performed by threading under the braces, one tooth at a time, which is a major issue.
+Brushing alone requires a lot of manual dexterity to do it properly.
+Another drawback is that a patient’s lips and gum tissue take a beating as they get used to the metal or porcelain of braces.

-The process starts with a scan with our iTero scanner and then we send it to Invisalign.
+The process starts with a scan with our iTero scanner before we send it to Invisalign.
 From there, Dr. Hedrick designs a treatment plan for the functional and aesthetic issues that must be addressed.
-When we present this treatment plan to you, it allows us to show you what the final results will look like.
-Finally, we can also tell you how long the treatment will take.
+When we present this treatment plan to you, it allows us to show you what the results will look like.
+Finally, we can also tell you how long the treatment will last.

-The biggest downfall of Invisalign is also an advantage; they can be removed to eat and clean teeth.
-They must be worn 22 hours a day for the teeth to move in the prescribed direction.
-We want patients to take them out to eat but other than that they should be in your mouth.
+The biggest downfall of Invisalign is that it must be worn 22 hours a day for the teeth to move in the prescribed direction.
+Advantages include the ability to remove it to clean teeth and providing a more attractive look and greater comfort than braces.

-Typically Invisalign treatment is a year or less.
-There is an additional 8 months of retainer wear, 22 hours a day after the treatment is complete.
-From this point, night wear for the rest of your life is the only way to insure there will be no movement.
+Typically, Invisalign treatment lasts a year or less.
+There is an additional eight months of retainer wear for 22 hours a day after the treatment is complete.
+From this point, nightwear for the rest of your life is the only way to ensure no more movement.

 Invisalign vs. Braces: Which is best?

-With either option, remember the crucial part is the retention phase afterwards.
+With either option, remember the crucial part is the retention phase afterward.
 We have great before and after photos that show some amazing Invisalign cases of all ages.
-Plus, we have some amazing Invisalign hacks to get the most of Invisalign.
-If you have any questions please let us know and we would be happy to answer them.
+Plus, we have some amazing Invisalign tips to get the most out of it.
+If you have any questions, please let us know, and we would be happy to answer them.